zenomt/webid-auth-protocol/README.md

 	Origin: https://other.example.com
 	Authorization: Bearer gZDES1DqHf1i3zydSqfnsgGhkMgc4gcbpnCHSCcQ

-The server verifies and translates the bearer token into a WebID, and application identifier if available, and can use those data and any others at its disposal to make a determination whether to grant access to the requested resource.
+The server verifies and translates the bearer token into a WebID and application identifier, and can use those data and any others at its disposal to make a determination whether to grant access to the requested resource.

 	Client           WebID              OpenID                           Resource
 	App            Document            Provider      webid_pop_endpoint    Server